Quick start guide

 pip install wrenfold-0.1.0-cp310-cp310-macosx_11_0_arm64.whl

-Then open a python REPL and test that wrenfold can be imported:
+After installation, open a python REPL and test that wrenfold can be imported:

 from wrenfold import sym